 According to the American Society of Mammalogists (ASM), mammalogists may find employment at zoos, museums, private game preservations, veterinary offices, universities and academic institutions (www.mammalsociety.org).
 They may also work for various state and federal game departments like U.S. National Park Service and the U.S. Fish and Wildlife Service.

-The U.S. Bureau of Labor Statistics (BLS) states that 34% of zoologists and wildlife biologists, a category that includes mammalogists, worked in federal, state and local government agencies as of 2012 (www.bls.gov).
-The BLS also reported that employment of zoologists and wildlife biologists was expected to rise 5% from 2012-2022.
-This rise is in part due to population growth and the increasing need to study human impact on wildlife and their habitats.
-As of May 2013, the BLS reported a median annual salary of $57,430 for zoologists and wildlife biologists.
+The U.S. Bureau of Labor Statistics (BLS) states that 54% of zoologists and wildlife biologists, a category that includes mammalogists, worked in federal, state and local government agencies as of 2014 (www.bls.gov).
+The BLS also reported that employment of zoologists and wildlife biologists was expected to rise 4% from 2014-2024.
+As of May 2015, the BLS reported a median annual salary of $59,680 for zoologists and wildlife biologists.